-On Monday, January 20th, we as a nation will mark the enduring legacy of Dr. Martin Luther King, Jr. Born in Atlanta, Georgia, Dr. King was the middle child of the Rev. Martin Luther King Sr. and Alberta Williams King.
-As a child, he was directly exposed to the hateful and bigoted practices of segregation.
-He eventually went on to Morehouse College, Crozer Theological Seminary and Boston College.
+Each year on the third Monday of January, we as a nation reflect on the enduring legacy of Dr. Martin Luther King, Jr. Born in Atlanta, Georgia, Dr. King was the middle child of the Rev. Martin Luther King Sr. and Alberta Williams King.
+Dr. King became a Baptist minister and would use this platform to advance the cause of bettering the lives of African Americans.

-In 1955, Dr. King led the Montgomery bus boycott in Alabama after Claudette Colvin and Rosa Parks refused to give up their seats to white bus riders.
+Dr. King’s leadership in the American Civil Rights Movement began with the Montgomery Bus Boycott in 1955 after Claudette Colvin and Rosa Parks refused to give up their seats to white bus riders.
 The boycott lasted over a year and ended after a District Court ruling outlawed racial segregation on public buses.
-In 1957, he and others founded the Southern Christian Leadership Conference which focused on using nonviolent protests to end the practice of racial inequality and segregation across the southern states.
+In 1957, he and others founded the Southern Christian Leadership Conference (SCLC) which focused on using nonviolent protests to end the practice of racial inequality and segregation across the southern states.

 Dr. Martin Luther King, Jr. is an enduring figure in United States history and his legacy lives on to this day.
 As we prepare to remember that legacy, we would like to share this famous passage from his “I Have a Dream” speech given in Washington, D.C. in 1963 during the March on Washington for Jobs and Freedom.